 The pump we're talking about in the human body, of course, is the heart.
 A sudden stop in the pumping action of the heart is the most common cause of sudden death.

-That is, in our fish tank analogy, the pipes are intact, there's air present, there's plenty of water, and the control center is fine, but the darned pump just stopped pumping.
+That is, the pipes, air, blood, and brain are fine, but the darned pump just stopped pumping.

 Overwhelmingly, the primary cause of sudden death is a pump problem.